-Census Tract and CBG data are now available through the FNS Area Eligibility Mapper.
-The FNS Area Eligibility Mapper was published in 2014, and is intended for state agencies and sponsors to determine area eligibility in the CACFP.
-The map also can be used to conduct weighted averaging as discussed above.
+The Instructions for Determining Eligibility Based on Census Data offer two different tools that provide Census Tract and CBG data to determine eligibility:

-The Instructions for Determining Eligibility Based on Census Data offer two different tools to determine eligibility: the FNS Area Eligibility Mapper and a map developed by the Food Research and Action Center (FRAC).
-The FRAC map is constructed from the same data files and also may be used to determine eligibility.
+- The USDA's FNS Area Eligibility Mapper tool is intended for state agencies and sponsors to determine area eligibility in the CACFP.
+It may also be used to conduct weighted averaging as described previously. - The Food Research and Action Center (FRAC) developed the FRAC map, which is constructed from the same data files.
+It may also be used to determine eligibility.

-Please contact Celia Cordero at 860-807-2076 if you have any questions about this information.
+Please contact Shannon Yearwood at 860-807-2050 if you have any questions about this information.